 Midwifery care is based on promoting health and providing preventative care to avoid or minimize complications.
 Women being cared for by midwives are active participants in their own health care.
 Our clients employ a number of methods to achieve an optimal pregnancy including working with massage therapists, chiropractors, and naturopaths.
 We offer:

 Our midwives work within a scope of practice governed by the state of Alaska and consult with other health care providers when appropriate.
-Midwives provide care for women anticipating normal, low risk pregnancy and birth.
+Midwives provide care for clients anticipating normal, low risk pregnancy and birth.
 Licensed midwives can order routine pregnancy laboratory tests, such as blood work.
 We also do ongoing screening of the well-being of our clients and newborns.

 Midwifery visits begin when pregnancy is confirmed and end about six to eight weeks postpartum.
 Visits occur regularly throughout pregnancy, rotating between the staffed midwives so you will have the opportunity to form a relationship with all members of our birth team.
 Appointments are approximately 45 minutes and include physical assessment of mother and baby (vital signs, urinalysis, and fetal growth etc.) as well as emotional support, and education, as your family prepares for the addition of a new baby.

 Our midwives are on-call and available 24 hours a day by phone.
 During early labor a midwife will be in contact with you by phone.
 Once active labor is established, or when you feel the need for more support, the midwife on call will make a plan to meet you at the birth center.
-A second midwife will attend the birth, and arrive at the birth center when labor has advanced.
+A second midwife or trained birth assistant will attend the birth, and arrive at the birth center when labor has advanced.